DhwaniSondhi/Treasure-Hunt/README.md

 <img src="https://github.com/DhwaniSondhi/Treasure-Hunt/blob/master/output1.PNG" alt="drawing" width="300"/>

 - Indicates success or failure if the treasure was found or not.
-- The map will been updated to indicate how the walk was done.
+- The map will be updated to indicate how the walk was done.
 - "+" characters indicate the path that led to the treasure.
 - "!" characters indicate the tunnels that were tried but did not to lead to a viable path.